hennasingh/BookLog/README.md

-# BookLog(WIP)
+# BookLog
-The app is linked with the article [Realm Relationships: Mobile to Atlas](https://hennasingh.medium.com/62ccf9091ea9)
+The app is linked with the article [Realm Relationships: Mobile to Atlas](https://www.mongodb.com/community/forums/t/realm-weekly-bytes-mobile-to-mongodb-atlas-booklog-application/151247)